kgxsz/devops-101/part-four/README.md

 In the past few workshops, you've most likely been running configuration and provisioning from scripts in a local clone of this repository, for this workshop we need to change things up a little.
 If you haven't already done so, fork this repository into your own github account, then clone it locally.
 You'll be working from your cloned/forked directory here on out, and can remove the old one if you like.

 We're doing this because you're going to have to be able to push code up to github, and you don't have the permissions to push to my repository.
-Have a look at your remotes if you want to make sure that you're properly set up (`git remote -v`).
+Have a look at your remotes if you want to make sure that you're properly set up (`git remote -v` from within the repository you just cloned).
 You should see something like this:

     origin	git@github.com:YOUR_GITHUB_NAME/Devops-101.git (fetch)
     origin	git@github.com:YOUR_GITHUB_NAME/Devops-101.git (push)